byu-biophysics-archive/DNAmodeling/README.md

 ## Academic Papers
 These academic articles are very relevant base information to understand as we proceed with our tasks.

+* This is a great paper which goes in depth into each of the [nucleoid associated proteins](https://www.nature.com/articles/s41576-019-0185-4) that take part in DNA compaction and organization
 * This paper expounds upon the newly discovered complexitiy within [prokaryotic DNA formations](https://onlinelibrary.wiley.com/doi/10.1002/jcb.20519)
 * This paper describes recent developments in the understanding of internal nucleoid structure as well as the [dynamics of sister chromosome segregation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4359759/)
 * This paper goes more in depth on the [spatial order](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5870143/) required to maintain functionality of DNA repication